MAPF-Competition/web_resource/Competition Setup.md

 To support realistic execution, the simulator maintains a continuous “real position” for robots during action execution.
 The executor enforces safety at every tick, adjusting the `GO` and `STOP` commands based on geometric realities and random delays.

 ### Motions and Collisions
 During a Forward action, the robot moves gradually from the centre of its current cell toward the centre of the next cell over time ticks.
-Intuitively, if the max counter is K, then at each tick, it advances about 1/K of a cell.
+Intuitively, if the max counter is `d`, then at each tick, it advances about `1/d` of a cell.
 During Rotate actions, the robot does not translate (it stays within its current cell while turning).
 When an action completes, the robot snaps back to a discrete state at a cell center (and the location/orientation is updated accordingly).

 This competition does not use discrete MAPF “vertex collisions” or “edge collisions”.
 Instead, collisions are defined using geometric overlap:
-- Each robot is wrapped by a rectangular safety bubble (an axis-aligned square).
-The size of this square is a competition parameter.
+- Each robot is wrapped by a square safety bubble.
+The size of this square is the same as the robot's size and is a competition parameter.
+Note that the safety bubble does not rotate with the robot's orientation.
+The square safety bubble prevents execution deadlocks, compared with the round safety bubble.
 - Obstacles are treated as solid unit squares.

 A collision occurs if any of the following happens: